Softpanorama

 LinkedIn

-Q: Hi, I'm looking forward to learn perl, I m a systems administrator ( unix ) .I'm intrested in an online course, any recommendations would be highly appreciated.
+Q: Hi, I'm looking forward to learn Perl, I m a systems administrator ( unix ) .I'm interested in an online course, any recommendations would be highly appreciated.
 Syed

 A: I used to teach sysadmins Perl in corporate environment and I can tell you that the main danger of learning Perl for system administrator is overcomplexity that many Perl books blatantly sell.
 In this sense anything written by Randal L. Schwartz is suspect and Learning Perl is a horrible book to start.
 I wonder how many sysadmins dropped Perl after trying to learn from this book